Colonoscopies & Colon Care

 It takes approximately one hour after the procedure for you to wake up and recover from the sedative.
 You may feel tired and groggy until the following day and will need to arrange for a ride home after the procedure.

-You may feel bloated or have a need to pass gas for up to 30 minutes.
+You may experience bloating or have a need to pass gas for up to 30 minutes.
 A light walk can help relieve your discomfort.

-It can be normal to experience a small amount of blood with your first bowel movement after the procedure.
-Call your doctor right away if you pass large blood clots or have severe abdominal pain, dizziness or a fever.
+It can be normal to experience a small amount of blood with your first bowel movement after the procedure, but side effects are usually minimal.
+Call your doctor right away if you pass large blood clots or have severe abdominal pain, dizziness or a fever, as this could be signs of a perforation of the colon wall.

 Your doctor will tell you if any tissue was removed for testing and will follow up with you once the official lab results are available within a couple weeks.